 Employee engagement

 Optimize the personal LinkedIn profiles of your employees, especially the thought leaders.
 Provide cover photos that align with your brand and offer guidelines for sharing company news and updates.
-Ask your team to link their work experience back to your page, so you get more reach, but also add a human side to your brand.
+I always recommend asking your team to link their work experience back to your page, so you get more reach, but also add a human side to your brand.

 A content tool like Planable can help you bring your employees’ LinkedIn profiles in one place and provide on-brand visual assets they can reuse.